stackedboxes/romualdo/doc/spec.md

 versions of a Storyworld.
 Well, up to a certain extent, at least.
 Anyway, this isn't really a feature of the language, but rather a feature of the Romualdo tool and virtual machine, hence it's [described elsewhere](versioning.md).

+## File extensions

+For the lack of better place to document this, here are the official extensions used by Romualdo:

+* `.ral`: Source code.
+* `.ras`: Compiled Storyworld.
+* `.rad`: Debug info, always associated with a `.ras`.